acquia/blt/template/readme/local-development.md

 Acquia currently recommends the use of either:

-  * [Drupal VM](http://www.drupalvm.com/).
-An isolated virtual machine, managed by Virtual Box, Vagrant, and Ansible.
+  * [Drupal VM](http://www.drupalvm.com/): An isolated virtual machine, built with Vagrant and Ansible.
   * [Acquia Dev Desktop](https://www.acquia.com/products-services/dev-desktop) A turn-key LAMP stack tailored specifically for Acquia-hosted Drupal sites.

 No matter what local environment you choose to use, the following guidelines should be followed: